yanguojun123/Medical-Dialogue/readme.md

 `python natural_perturbation.py`

-# 5. Train & Validation & Inference
+# 5. Training & Inference

 BERT-WWM and BERT-MED(Running the following code can complete all processes of training, validation, inference and evaluation ):